 with some optimal $\kappa$ determined from data (see Appendix \ref{app:hyperparametersdmp}).
 This means, the more kernels there are, the narrower they get, hence the sum of the standard deviations $\sigma_i$ remains fixed at $\kappa$.

 The only individually learned parameters in this model are the weights $w_i$.
 To learn the weights, locally weighted regression \cite{Ijspeert_DynamicalMovementPrimitives_2013} is used widely, but any other supervised learning rule can be used, too.
-Here we used the simple $\delta$-learning rule \cite{Haykin_NeuralNetworksComprehensive_1999}
+Here we used the simple $\delta$-learning rule as explained in \cite{Kulvicius_JoiningMovementSequences_2012}.

-where $\gamma(c_i)$ and $y(c_i)$ denote the target trajectory to be encoded and trajectory generated by the model at the position of the $i$-th kernel, respectively.
-Parameter $\mu$ denotes the learning rate.
-The process $w_i \leftarrow w_i + \Delta w_i$ has to be repeated sufficiently many times until the weights converge.
-For our evaluation we used 200 training iterations with a learning rate of $\mu = 0.1$.

 The number of free parameters in the model is just the number of weights, which is equal to the number of kernels $K$.
 With one weight vector for each dimension $D$ we get $n_\text{DMP} = D K$ for the number of free parameters.
 In our case of $D = 3$ this yields